mpdcampbell/selfhosted-services/README.md

 - Assigning this middleware to a service's router, Traefik will route all requests to authserver first, and will only pass them on to the service if the authserver says the origin IP is/isn't in the allow/block list.
 Otherwise the request is returned with a 404 code.
 - Useful for the services which can't be proxied through Cloudflare due to their no video/large files policy (i.e. Jitsi or CCTV).
 - I think it's great, but I also made it.

+### Docker-Socket-Proxy
+- [Docker-Socket-Proxy](https://github.com/Tecnativa/docker-socket-proxy#readme) a proxy layer for between traefik and the docker socket.
+- Traefik requires access to the docker socket to work and Traefik is exposed to the internet.
+This means an attack on traefik could grant the attacker root access on the underlying host.
+- [Recommended](https://doc.traefik.io/traefik/providers/docker/#docker-api-access) by traefik devs, docker-socket-proxy only allows access to the sections of the docker API that Traefik needs to function.

 ### Jitsi
 - [Jitsi](https://github.com/jitsi/jitsi-meet#readme) is a full featured video conferencing platform.
 Essentially host your own Zoom, but with HD video streaming, no time limits, increased security and end to end encryption support.